BatmanBoxer/BatmanLang/README.md

 }

 ```
-5) Conditional Statements: Batmanlang supports simple if conditions and no else only only weak programmer use else
+5) Conditional Statements: Batmanlang supports simple if conditions and no else  only weak programmer use else

   ```java
 if(condition){